MicrosoftDocs/azure-dev-docs/articles/python/quickstart-intelligent-app-chat.md

 ---
-title: Deploy an Azure OpenAI Chat app with your data in Python
+title: Deploy an Azure OpenAI chat app with your data in Python
-description: Quickstart to deploy and use an Azure OpenAI Chat app supplemented with your data in Python.
+description: Quickstart to deploy and use an Azure OpenAI chat app supplemented with your data in Python.
 Easily deploy with Azure Developer CLI. ms.date: 10/05/2023 ms.topic: quickstart ms.custom: devx-track-python
 # CustomerIntent: As a python developer new to Azure OpenAI, I want deploy and use sample code to interact with intelligent app infused with my own business data so that learn from the sample code.
 ---

-# Quickstart: Deploy an Azure OpenAI Chat app with your data in Python
+# Quickstart: Deploy an Azure OpenAI chat app with your data in Python

-In this quickstart, you deploy and use an intelligent Chat app to get answers about employee benefits at a fictitious company.
+In this quickstart, you deploy and use an intelligent chat app to get answers about employee benefits at a fictitious company.
 The employee benefits chat app is seeded with PDF file including the employee handbook, a benefits document and a list of company roles and expectations.
 By following the instructions in this quickstart, you will:

-- Deploy an intelligent Chat app to Azure.
+- Deploy an intelligent chat app to Azure.
 - Get answers about employee benefits.
 - Change settings to change behavior of responses.
-- Review code of intelligent Chat app.
+- Review code of intelligent chat app.

 It should take less than 15 minutes to complete this tutorial.
 Upon completion, you can start modifying the new project with your custom code.

-This quickstart is part of a collection of quickstarts that show you how to build an intelligent Chat app using Azure Cognitive Search and OpenAI.
-To see the full collection, see [Build an intelligent Chat app with Azure Cognitive Search and OpenAI](/azure/search/cognitive-search-tutorial-blob).
+This quickstart is part of a collection of quickstarts that show you how to build an intelligent chat app using Azure Cognitive Search and OpenAI.
+To see the full collection, see [Build an intelligent chat app with Azure Cognitive Search and OpenAI](/azure/search/cognitive-search-tutorial-blob).

 ## Architectural overview

-A simple architecture of the intelligent Chat app is shown in the following diagram:
+A simple architecture of the intelligent chat app is shown in the following diagram:

 :::image type="content" source="./media/quickstart-intelligent-app-chat/simple-architecture-diagram.png" alt-text="Diagram showing architecture from client to backend app.":::

 Key components of the architecture include:

 * A web application to host the interactive chat experience.
-* An Azure Cognitive Search to get answers from your own data.
+* An Azure Cognitive Search resource to get answers from your own data.
-* An Azure Cognitive Services to provide:
+* An Azure OpenAI Service to provide:
-    * keywords to enhance the search over your own data.
+    * Keywords to enhance the search over your own data.
-    * answers from the OpenAI model.
+    * Answers from the OpenAI model.
+    * Embeddings from the ada model

 ## Prerequisites